 CEPT supports:

-that the amount of additional spectrum to be identified and/or allocated should be based on the results of the ITU-R studies;
+that the amount of additional spectrum to be allocated and/or identified should be based on the results of the ITU-R studies.
+The spectrum requirements will have to include the total spectrum requirement needed for coverage, for capacity, and for performance (including the corresponding suitable range), the variation between different market settings and the level of asymmetry between the downlink and uplink for traffic and spectrum requirements.

-that additional frequency bands for IMT should be identified globally to the greatest extent possible in order to facilitate the global roaming and reduction of equipment-cost through economies of scale;
+that additional frequency bands for IMT should be identified globally in order to facilitate the global roaming and reduction of equipment-cost through economies of scale;

 that when considering identification of additional frequency bands for IMT, CEPT takes into account current use of these bands and the results of ECC and/or ITU-R sharing studies with respect to existing services in those bands and adjacent bands.

-CEPT is considering the following frequency bands based on inputs contributions and discussions in the meeting.
+CEPT is considering the following frequency bands based on input to both CEPT and to the JTG.
 Taking into account already existing studies, further compatibility studies are needed before being able to designate bands as candidate bands.

 470-694 MHz No common view.
-A European strategy for this band is needed.
+It is anticipated that this band will be considered as part of a wider strategy for the UHF band.